Let's talk rechargeable hearing aids, what are the types and their pros and cons?

 - Backwards Compatible: The technology is backwards compatible in at least one case and it can be added as an aftermarket system.

-As you can see, there is a lot to think about when it comes to rechargeable hearing aids, not least what type is right for you.
+There is a lot to think about when it comes to rechargeable hearing aids, not least what type is right for you.
 Each system has its pros and cons, and I don't think you should be afraid of them.
 As always, we just think you should have all the knowledge you need to make an educated decision.

 If you like what you see, share it so others can benefit